AleksKava/contract_autofilling/README.md

 # contract_autofilling
-## Import excel data to word template using python and python-docx
+## Importing excel data to word template using python and python-docx

 This program was created to simplify the filling of standard agreements.